SofiiaYevush/Masterhub/README.md

 *User Authentication:* Sign up (as tasker or client), log in (as tasker, client or admin), and manage user sessions.
 *Services:* Create service for specific category.
 *Order Management:* Handle cooperation process both from tasker and client side in different ways.
+*Review*: Like or dislike reviews.
+Add if you are client.
 *Admin Panel:* View all orders and delete them.
 View all users and block them.